Pardim93/http_to_https/README.md

 # HTTP to HTTPS
-This project is a script written on Pyhton3 to update all http to https references on your project.
+ Python script to update all http to https references on your project.